LattePandaTeam/Docs/content/alpha_edition/os.md

 * eMMC
 * M.2 M-key NVMe or SATA SSD

+!!! tips
-**Note:** This tutorial is for the LattePanda Delta and Alpha.
+    This tutorial is for the LattePanda Delta and Alpha.
 If you are using the 1st edition LattePanda, please refer to the 1st edition documents.

 ### What you need
 * 1 x Blank USB Flash Drive (8 GB or larger)